A downloadable game

 A fantasy game based on Flexpiel, a fast and flexible system which works well for FKR style play.

 Mythiria builds on Flexpiel by adding skills, roles, and a few extra rules for a fantasy setting including freeform rune magic.
 The game includes tips for running the game, play samples, and a micro setting along with some adventure hooks.
-There are spark tables for ideas, and a yes/no oracle to help make in-the-moment decisions.

 Check out Heroic Tales if you're interested in a game that uses the same dice mechanic but with a little more crunch.